 We also have Supervision Standards of Education and Training that set the requirements for supervision courses run by our organisational members.
 And we have Practice Guidelines for Supervisors, detailing supervisors’ tasks and responsibilities, which supervisees may also find useful for ensuring they are getting all they need from supervision.

-In addition to these UKCP documents which apply to all members, each UKCP College has supervision statement, setting out their modality-specific requirements for members belonging to that college.
+In addition to these UKCP documents which apply to all members, each UKCP College has a supervision statement, setting out their modality-specific requirements for members belonging to that college.
 In addition, some UKCP organisational members may have their own additional supervision policies.

 Our directory of supervisors is available to UKCP members.
 If you are a UKCP member, please login to the members’ area to access the directory.